 Contributions which make you feel proud

-Lately I read an interesting story of a SAP Implementation titled as It Takes Mules And Technology To Deliver Payroll At The Top Of The World written by Judith Magyar.
+Lately I read an interesting story of a SAP Implementation titled as It Takes Mules And Technology To Deliver Payroll At The Top Of The World written by Former Member.
 The narrative explained the complexity of the payroll process which is being supported by SAP Solutions.
 Since I was part of the project team, who developed and implemented the solution template and rolled it out to the parts of the organization, mentioned in the blog, in early days of my SAP career, the story reminded me of the discussions I and my colleagues, also new in their professional lives, used to have.

 We all were very curious to know, but couldn’t understand well and therefore discussed it quite often how our individual contributions count and make the difference?
 Now, after 16 years of my initial contributions at the project, I’m wondering for the clarity I’ve now of the work we, the project team, did to lay the foundation of the technology infrastructure the organization has today.